-The Ag Council would like to see a farm bill that provides adequate economic support to the Agricultural industry, and such a system must be designed to continue providing American citizens with an abundant, affordable and safe food, fiber and fuel supply.
-The next Farm Bill should provide adequate levels of support to keep the American producers competitive in the global marketplace.
-The 2018 Farm Bill provides such support; yet, we are still losing producers at an alarming rate.
-The Ag Council believes the Farm Bill should provide programs to encourage young and beginning farmers to farm, especially future generations of family farming operations.
+5 6 The Ag Council would like to see a farm bill that provides adequate economic support to the 7 Agricultural industry, and such a system must be designed to continue providing American 8 citizens with an abundant, affordable and safe food, fiber and fuel supply.
+The next Farm Bill 9 should provide adequate levels of support to keep the American producers competitive in the 10 global marketplace.
+The 2018 Farm Bill provides such support; yet, we are still losing producers 11 at an alarming rate.
+The Ag Council believes the Farm Bill should provide programs to 12 encourage young and beginning farmers to farm, especially future generations of family farming 13 operations.

-The Farm Bill must also create a safety net that reduces the risk of operating a farm to the maximum extent possible.
-The safety net should not be restricted based upon size and configuration of farming operation or place other arbitrary restrictions on who can qualify based upon level of management or specific labor contributions.
-The legislation should provide low interest capital opportunities and other incentives for farm investments in implements, storage capacity, information technology, farm equipment, workers' compensation insurance, irrigation and energy systems, conservation practices, education and job training, and job creation.
-Such programs should abstain from requiring income requirements and other means testing methods or payment limitations.
+15 The Farm Bill must also create a safety net that reduces the risk of operating a farm to the

+- 16 maximum extent possible.
+The safety net should not be restricted based upon size and - 17 configuration of farming operation or place other arbitrary restrictions on who can qualify based - 18 upon level of management or specific labor contributions.
+The legislation should provide low - 19 interest capital opportunities and other incentives for farm investments in implements, storage - 20 capacity, information technology, farm equipment, workers' compensation insurance, irrigation - and energy systems, conservation practices, education and job training, and job creation.
+Such - 22 programs should abstain from requiring income requirements and other means testing methods or 23 payment limitations. - 23

-Payment Limits/Income Testing
+25 Payment Limits/Income Testing

-The Ag Council strongly opposes any program which provides for ceilings or limitations on the price, loan, price or revenue support payment, direct payment, marketing loan gain, crop insurance, or any other income which any agricultural producer may receive.
-Such discrimination is unfair, inequitable and disrupts and defeats the purpose of any program designed to improve the economic position of agriculture.
-The Ag Council opposes any kind of means testing for farm program benefits that place a bias against farming operations of a certain scale as capital risks are similar for farms of all sizes.
-Setting such eligibility tests on farmers would directly harm many farms in Arkansas.
-Marketing loan gains and loan deficiency payments should continue to be excluded from any payment limitation.

-While we oppose any payment limits on commodity title programs, we were pleased to see the Commodity Credit Corporation (CCC) Market Facilitation Program (MFP) and Coronavirus Food Assistance Program (CFAP) payment limits provided by Secretary Perdue set at \$250,000 (double the farm bill commodity title program limits), and we would support similar increases in payment limits for the next farm bill - though we still prefer no limits whatsoever as they are arbitrary, they don't account for continuous increases in costs of production, and they don't recognize that U.S. farms operate at various sizes and scales.
+26 The Ag Council strongly opposes any program which provides for ceilings or limitations on the

+- price, loan, price or revenue support payment, direct payment, marketing loan gain, crop insurance, or any other income which any agricultural producer may receive.
+Such - insurance, or any other income which any agricultural producer may receive.
+Such discrimination is unfair, inequitable and disrupts and defeats the purpose of any pros - discrimination is unfair, inequitable and disrupts and defeats the purpose of any program designed to improve the economic position of agriculture.
+The Ag Council opposes any kind of - means testing for farm program benefits that place a bias against farming operations of a certain - 32 scale as capital risks are similar for farms of all sizes.
+Setting such eligibility tests on farmers - scale as capital fisks are similar for families of an sizes.
+Setting such englotinty tests on families would directly harm many farms in Arkansas.
+Marketing loan gains and loan deficiency - 35 would directly harm many farms in Arkansas.
+Marketing foar gams and foa 34 payments should continue to be excluded from any payment limitation. - payments should continue to be excluded from any payn - 35 - 36 While we oppose any payment limits on commodity title programs, we were pleased to see the - 37 Commodity Credit Corporation (CCC) Market Facilitation Program (MFP) and Coronavirus 28 Each Assistance Program (CEAP) neumont limits provided by Secontary Pardue at at \$250,000 - Food Assistance Program (CFAP) payment limits provided by Secretary Perdue set at \$250,000 (double the farm bill commodity title program limits), and we would support similar increases in - 40 payment limits for the next farm bill though we still prefer no limits whatsoever as they are - 40 payment limits for the next farm bin though we sum prefer no limits whatsoever as they are 41 arbitrary, they don't account for continuous increases in costs of production, and they don't - 42 recognize that U.S. farms operate at various sizes and scales. - 43

-Commodity Title
+44 Commodity Title